blockrockettech/blockrocket-hugo/content/usecases/cudo-ventures-case-study.md

 * Helping Cudo understand the possibilities of token staking as well building out commonly used mechanisms for reducing token supply, user incentivisation and reward mechanics
-* Delivering EIP-900 compliant smart contracts with full test coverage and audit friendly code base
+* Delivering <a href="https://eips.ethereum.org/EIPS/eip-900" target="_blank">EIP-900</a> compliant smart contracts with full test coverage and audit friendly code base
 * Merging additional crypto-economic models into the staking process and understand how staking works with Cudo compute

 #### Token Vesting Smart Contract & Portal